Olin (OLN) Q2 2017 Results - Earnings Call Transcript

 Dmitry Silversteyn - Longbow Research LLC

-(35:20) kind of the overall demand environment for Epoxies.
+And that's (35:20) kind of the overall demand environment for Epoxies.
 Can you sustain these prices in – when raw materials start rolling over?
 Is there enough demand to cause a little bit of a snugness in the market, or do you expect to give out these pricing pretty quickly as benzene and propylene come down?

 Pat D. Dawson - Olin Corp.